xzhou110/lending_club_loans_default_prediction/README.md

 Since the purpose of the project is to predict loans that will end up with negative outcomes, we focus more on Recall/True Positive Rate.
 The model has an overall Accuracy Rate of 62.4%, and True Positive Rate of 72%.
 In another word, the model was able to detect 72% out of loans that end up with negative outcomes.

-Improvement area: the model tends to over-classify loan outcomes as negative outcomes.
-The investment portfolios can be more conservative than expected.

 Key indicators of negative outcomes were identified, such as high debt-to-income-ratio, low grade level assigned by lending club, and purposes of loan (consolidation).
 Lending Club Loans typically demand 8%+ interest rate.
 Using high interest loans to refinance is not a financial-sound decision and thus regarded as negative indicator.

+Improvement area: the model tends to over-classify loan outcomes as negative outcomes.
+The investment portfolios can be more conservative than expected.

 ### Challenges and After-thoughts

 Data Transformations

 1. Highly imbalanced classes.
 Positive outcomes are ~92% (~80K records) and negative outcomes are ~7% (~66K records).
-Under-sampling techniques has been used to conquer imbalanced classes
+Under-sampling techniques was used to conquer imbalanced class issue

 2. Many categorical features.
 Take a few has an example, purposes of loans, types of homeownerships, etc. The features were transformed to dummy variables for further modeling